 At one point in 2014, no axolotls could be found in the wild.
 Later a few were found.
-In 2018, researchers are still saying that axolotls exist in the wild, but they are also saying that the animals are rare.
+Today researchers say that axolotls exist in the wild, but they also say that the animals are probably very rare.

 The axolotl is a complete conservation paradox...because it’s probably the most widely distributed amphibian around the world in pet shops and labs, and yet it’s almost extinct in the wild.— Richard Griffiths, University of Kent, via Nature